highcharts-for-python/highcharts-gantt/docs/using.rst

     :ref:`deserialization methods <deserialization_methods>`, so those make things very easy.
     However, they also have a special data point-specific deserialization method:

-      .. collapse:: Method Signature
+      .. collapse:: Expand Method Signature

         .. method:: .from_array(cls, value)
           :classmethod:
           :noindex:

+          Creates a
+          :class:`DataPointCollection <highcharts_gantt.options.series.data.collections.DataPointCollection>`
-          Creates a collection of data point instances, parsing the contents of ``value`` as an array (iterable).
+          instance if possible, or falls back to a collection of data point instances, parsing the contents of ``value`` as an array (iterable).
 This method is specifically used to parse data that is input to **Highcharts for Python** without property names, in an array-organized structure as described in the `Highcharts (JS) <https://www.highcharts.com>`__ documentation.